 Guided tide pooling with Turning Tides ME

-Connecting people, both local and from away, with Maine’s incredible rocky coast, the critters that live on it, and scientists who study it.
+Connecting people, both local and from away, with Maine’s incredible rocky coast, the critters that live on it, and marine biologists who study it.

 What is guided tide pooling?